ramadis/carpul/README.md

 $ eclipse
 ```

-## Sample user
+## Sample

-A user with an old trip pending review, a current reserved trip, an own empty trip, an own occupied trip, reviews, and history.
+Credentials for a user with an old trip pending review, a current reserved trip, an own empty trip, an own occupied trip, reviews, and history.

 ```bash
 # Username
 entrega
 # Password
 holahola
 ```

+On the date `23/12/17` going from `Buenos Aires` to `Mar del plata` are several trips listed to play with.

+## Comments

+* A user can't search for his/her own trips
+* The earnings for a trip are calculated taking into account the amount of people registered for a trip and the cost per passenger.
+* Trips are only reviewable after the arrival time.
+If you review one, it won't display anymore in your profile.

 ## Credits